epadam/CNN-AV1-intra-encoder/source/performance.rst

 Two solution can be used

-First, let the model learn the distribution of the classes may lead to the closest encoding efficiency to the original encoder. the down side of this solution is every frame has slightly different distribution.
+First, let the model learn the distribution of the classes may lead to the closest encoding efficiency to the original encoder. the down side of this solution is every frame has its own distribution.
+This will make the prediction imprecise.
 This will lower the performance of the encoder.

-Second, merge the classes that can not be recognized easily.
+Second strategy is, merge the classes that can not be recognized easily.
 If the merged class is chosen, then use a sub model to further predict the partition mode.

 These part may be deleted.
 Since use average distribution wont suit every frame.
 --------------------------------------